rei/create-package/README.md

 The type of template we're initializing.
 Defaults to `vue`.

+`-g, --datadog`

+Configure your application to be monitored by Datadog.
+This installs the [@rei/vite-plugin-datadog-rum](https://gitlab.com/rei/internal/product-engineering/alpine-fe/febs-3/vite-plugin-datadog-rum/-/wikis/home) plugin that creates an additional bundle that will be loaded on your application's page(s).

 `--no-dir`

 Using this option will tell the initializer to output to the current working directory, instead of creating a namespaced directory matching the package name.